-At the conclusion of legal matters, we are required to keep legal files for a minimum period of 7 years from the closure of a legal file unless we are instructed to the contrary.
+At the conclusion of legal cases, we are required to keep legal files for a minimum period of 7 years from the closure of a legal file unless we are instructed to the contrary.
 In some cases, we may be required to retain documents for a longer period of time (e.g. documents that inform the making of a Will).

 Method of Collection